Create a Website Account - Manage notification subscriptions, save form progress and more.

 Contact our Recreation Program Coordinator for information on instructor requirements at 919-552-1430.

 Registration can be done in person at the Community Center or online.

 Monday thru Friday, 8 a.m. - 9 p.m., and Saturdays, 8 a.m. - 5 p.m.
 We are closed on Sundays and all town observed holidays.

 We are located in the Community Center at 820 S Main Street (US 401) in Fuquay-Varina.
 This is approximately 1 mile south of downtown Fuquay-Varina at the intersection with Judd Parkway.

-If the Town Board votes to deny the zoning petition the zoning classification is not changed and the current zoning classification is still binding.
+If the Town Board votes to deny a rezoning, the zoning designation is not changed and the current zoning designation is still binding.

 A permit is NOT required for the installation of a fence in Fuquay-Varina’s corporate limits and ETJ.
 However, some basic standards include:

 Please consult the Town's Land Development Ordinance for the full list of the Town's fence standards.
 Additionally, please check with your homeowners’ association or your deed to see if there are additional, private standards (Restrictive Covenants) in your neighborhood.
 It’s important to know that even where restrictive covenants create standards, compliance with the Town’s standards is still mandatory.

 A permit is required for all accessory structures.
 The term accessory structure includes a shed, utility building, detached garage etc. Even if you purchase a prefabricated shed from a local retailer, a permit is still required.
 The permit allows the Town’s staff to verify that the accessory structure meets the required setback (typically 8 feet from the property line and outside of any easements) and does not exceed any of the Town’s other regulations.
 Please see the Town's Land Development Ordinance for a complete list of requirements.
 The Town’s Inspections Department facilitates this permitting process.